Estimated reading time: 7 minutes

 People also ask

-There are several ways that you can interpret fear.
+There are several ways to decoding fear.

 The first way is to see it as a warning signal that something is wrong and needs your attention.
 In this case, you would take action to solve the problem.